JaTochNietDan/SA-MP-Remote-Administrator/README.md

 Remove the // from the start of the line, compile and load the new filterscript.

 ### Can I configure my own administrator levels for certain actions?
-Yes, they are completely configurable, just download the [url=https://dl.dropbox.com/u/12901320/releases/remoteadmin.pwn]filterscript source[/url], open it, edit the level definitions and compile it.
+Yes, they are completely configurable, just download the [filterscript source](https://dl.dropbox.com/u/12901320/releases/remoteadmin.pwn), open it, edit the level definitions and compile it.

 **What are the default permissions for each level?**